Distances51 - 96 km

 La Indomable starts in Berja in the city center with stunning views over the southern Sierra Nevada, Calar Alto and the Mediterranean Sea.
 The course is challenging with more than 2400m of climbing.

-The part between kilometer 7 and 15 is done in both directions, going up in the start and coming back down towards the finish.
+The part between kilometer 4 and 11 is done in both directions, going up in the start and coming back down towards the finish.
+The rest of the course is in opposite direction compared to 2023.

-The shorter 44km course uses the same start and finish sections, but makes a shortcut after 22km, connecting on the long course 1km further to go back to the finish line.
+The shorter 51km course uses the same start and finish sections, but makes a shortcut after 23km, connecting on the long course 1km further to go back to the finish line.

 (official qualifier distance for all men 19-59 and women 19-49)